raetsch/Jupiter-Info-Collection/gateways.md

 - ETHChain as ERC20 JUP (a pitty, should be wJUP)
 - BS-Chain as BEP20 bwJUP (binance wrapped Jupiter - yeah :) )

-now, to swap your coins to the different chains, there are gateways in place.
-The purpose of this info is to show how you can swap, what costs you have and if it is manually or automated.
+now, to swap your coins to the different chains, there is a gateway in place.
+The purpose of this info is to show, how you can swap, what costs you have and if it is manually or automated.

-There are 5 possibilities currently:

-- Mainnet to bwJUP
-- bwJUP to Mainnet
-- ERC20 to Mainnet
-- ERC20 JUP to bwJUP
-- bwJUP to ERC20 JUP

-The possibility to swap Mainnet to ERC20 is not longer active, because of the high fees on ETH-Chain

 _________________________________________________________
 ## Swap Mainnet to bwJUP